avantrec/avantrec.github.io/sonoplus/faq.md

 SonoPlus uses the open source [AirConnect](https://github.com/philippe44/AirConnect) software project to provide AirPlay (v1) capabilities to all Sonos players.

 SonoPlus detects all Sonos players, and creates AirPlay targets for each of them.
-When an AirPlay stream is started, SonoPlus acts as a bridge between the AirPlay device and speaker, and converts the audio to a streaming format that Sonos can play.
+When an AirPlay stream is started, SonoPlus acts as a bridge between the AirPlay device and speaker, and converts the audio stream into a protocol that Sonos can play.

 SonoPlus configures AirConnect to exclude any newer Sonos players that already support AirPlay 2, to avoid any duplication of speakers in the AirPlay menus.